Start With the Right First Move

 Who actually cares about it?

-Who pays for it?
+Who pays for it, and why?

 Investors look at people before they look at patents.
 They’re listening for signals.

-Because something always breaks.
+Because something always does.

 Let’s make it practical.